Bachelor's Programme in Game Design and Project Management

-The programme mixes practical game development and theoretical courses within game design and a minor subject of your own choice.
+The programme mixes practical game development and theoretical courses within the main subject area of Game Design in parallel with project management courses within the minor subject area in Industrial Engineering and Management.
 Throughout the programme, we explore theories and methods in game design, game development and game analysis.
-Game developers need good communicative skills both to communicate with their team and to shape the experience that the game will provide.
+Game developers need good communicative skills both to communicate with their team and to shape the game experience.
 To reflect this, the programme provides training in expression through text, imagery and games, as well as verbal communication.

 The programme leads to a Bachelor of Arts (180 credits) with Game Design as the main field of study.